HL7/CDA-ccda/input/pagecontent/supportingguidance.md

 ##### Detailed Date/Time Guidance

 A study by the Association for Healthcare Documentation Integrity, presented at the [HIMSS Health Story Project Roundtable on March 5, 2019](https://www.himss.org/sites/hde/files/HSP%20March%202019%20Roundtable%20Q%26A.pdf), showed that consistent style in healthcare records enhances clear communication, boosts patient safety, and improves information exchange.
 Applying style standards to human-readable text can reduce physician burden, with a focus on improving the representation of temporal date/time information in the narrative text.
-While temporal details are vital for clinical understanding, excessive date/time prcision can overwhelm or mislead.
+While temporal details are vital for clinical understanding, excessive date/time precision can overwhelm or mislead.
 The Roundtable urged C-CDA creators to ensure that date/time information in the Narrative Block is relevant, pertinent, and appropriately styled to ease physician burden.

 <table
     style="border-collapse:collapse;margin-left:24.01pt"